Anaemia is a low number of red blood cells. Many people with cancer have anaemia at some point. This is called being anaemic.

 When your blood is cross-matched, the nurse will record your name, date of birth, and identification number on the sample.

-The nurses will check your details, including your blood group, several times before they give you a blood transfusion.
+Before you have a blood transfusion, the nurses will put an identification band on your wrist with all of your details on.
+They check your details, including your blood group, several times before they give you a blood transfusion, even when they have treated you many times.
 This is to make sure you are getting the blood that has been matched for you.
-Before this, they put an identification band on your wrist with all of yours details on.
-They check this carefully, and also ask you to give your full name and date of birth before each bag of blood is given.
+The nurses will check your identification band carefully, and also ask you to give your full name and date of birth before each bag of blood is given.

 Your doctor will tell you if this applies to you.

-Irradiated blood lowers the risk of the donated blood cells reacting against your own.
-The radiation will not damage the blood or make you radioactive.
+Irradiated blood products lower the risk of the donated cells reacting against your own.
+The radiation will not damage the blood product or make you radioactive.
 Your doctor will record in your medical notes if you should only have irradiated blood products.

 They will also give you a special card to carry, in case you are treated at another hospital.
 Keep this card with you at all times and remind your hospital team that you need irradiated blood or platelets.